 » Mary Chartier

 A felony drug manufacturing case was dismissed based on the police unconstitutionally entering and searching a home.
-We proved this through a thorough investigation and timeline to show that the officers entered the home based on a questionable “tip” and before the warrant was issued, despite what the officers testified to in court.
+C&N proved this through a thorough investigation and timeline to show that the officers entered the home based on a questionable "tip" and before the warrant was issued, despite what the officers testified to in court.

 A writ of habeas corpus was granted in federal court in the United States District Court for the Western District of Michigan.
 The client was accused of a number of violations involving illegal casino gambling.
 After numerous briefs and an evidentiary hearing, the client's writ was granted.